arm/arm-toolchain/arm-software/linux/docs/GettingStarted.md

 ## Looking at the toolchain

-The default installation site of Arm Toolchain For Linux is the `/opt/arm/arm-toolchain-for-linux` directory.
+The default installation site of Arm Toolchain for Linux is the `/opt/arm/arm-toolchain-for-linux` directory.
 It contains a complete set of LLVM tooling, header files, compiler libraries and runtime libraries (including the OpenMP runtime).
 The main tools are as follows: